LOADING ...

 But It was Milton's option that would get me

-moving in the that I wanted to be going
+in the direction that I wanted to be going

-About six months later while we in the studio
+About six later while we were in the studio

-to record demos of his songs, which he would pitch
+to record of his songs, which he would then pitch

 He had a pretty good track and

-he had established pretty contacts in music city as well
+he had pretty good contacts in music city as well

-a job opened up as a full time engineer at Spar Recording Studios
+when a job opened up as a full time engineer at Recording Studios

 Milton wanted me to do a of one of his contemporary